-The Emerald Ash Borer and the Asian Longhorned beetle have been causing quite a bit of "heck" in our forests.
+Small insects such as the Emerald Ash Borer and the Asian Long Horned beetle can devastate a forest.
 Both species have been, and can be, transported in firewood.

 The Emerald Ash Borer has killed over 50 million ash trees in sixteen States and Provinces.
-The Asian Longhorned beetle is less selective but equally as destructive; it will attack birch, chestnut, green ash, willow, mulberry, and maple as well as other varieties.
-After being accidently introduced in the 1990's, Asian Longhorned beetles are now found throughout the US and Canada.
+The Asian Longhorned Beetle is less selective but equally as destructive; it will attack birch, chestnut, green ash, willow, mulberry, and maple as well as other varieties.
+After being accidentally introduced in the 1990's, Asian Longhorned Beetles are now found throughout the US and Canada.
 In New York City alone, over 4,000 trees have been removed due to infestation.
 Officials are keeping their eyes on 66,000 more.

+Forests are important for our fish.
 Trees keep sediment and pollution out of rivers.
 Trees help to maintain cooler water temperatures.
 Trees stabilize banks.
 Trees' roots often become habitat for fish.
-Their leaves, when they drop, become food for invertibrates.
-Invertibrates, when they grow, become food for fish.
+Their leaves, when they drop, become food for invertebrates.
+Invertebrates, when they grow, become food for fish.